 \subsec{EMD-NN and CHM-NN} To understand the effects of showing correspondences in the explanations to EMD-Corr and CHM-Corr users, we also test an ablated version where we show exactly the same explanations but without the patch annotations (bottom panels in \cref{fig:ibex}a and \cref{fig:adversarial_hen}a).

 \subsec{Confidence scores} While ResNet-50's confidence score is the top-1 output softmax probability, the confidence of kNN, EMD-Corr, and CHM-Corr is the count of the predicted-class examples among the top $k$ = 20.
 In human studies, we display this confidence in percentage (\eg 10\% instead of 2/20; \cref{fig:imagenet_sketch_sample_2}) to be consistent with the confidence score of ResNet-50.
-Examples of all 6 explanation methods are in \cref{supp:sample_xais}.